wp-plugins/whats-running/readme.txt

 * files in the wp-includes directory are GREEN
 * files in the wp-admin directory are GREY
 * all other files are RED

+Please watch [this WP core bug](https://core.trac.wordpress.org/ticket/28364) to get more information about WordPress entry points.

 You can find some documentaion here what makes a WordPress plugin efficient. https://github.com/szepeviktor/WPHW